 Owners may self-certify the correction of Housing Quality Standards (HQS) Failures.
 Timelines for clearing up HQS Failures and/or violations of the New York City Housing Maintenance Code (HMC) or the New York State Multiple Dwelling Law (MDL) may be different.
 In order to satisfy all requirements, the condition must be corrected by the earliest correction date appearing on the notice, and certified as corrected by the earliest certification date appearing on the notice.

-If an owner fails to correct HQS violations within the required timeframe, HPD will abate the Housing Assistance Payment (HAP) until the violations are corrected.
-HQS violations may result in the termination, suspension or reduction of HAP, or the termination of the HAP contract.
+If an owner fails to correct HQS violations within the required timeframe, HPD will suspend the Housing Assistance Payment (HAP) until the HQS failures are corrected.
+HQS failures may result in the termination, suspension or reduction of HAP, or the termination of the HAP contract.

 All Notices of Violation(s)/HQS Failure(s) that result from the inspection will be sent to the managing agent indicated on the most recent valid HPD Property Registration.
 It is your responsibility to be validly registered under NYC law.